d2l-ai/d2l-tr/chapter_convolutional-neural-networks/conv-layer_origin.md

 conv2d = nn.Conv2d(1,1, kernel_size=(1, 2), bias=False)

 # The two-dimensional convolutional layer uses four-dimensional input and
-# output in the format of (example channel, height, width), where the batch
+# output in the format of (example, channel, height, width), where the batch
 # size (number of examples in the batch) and the number of channels are both 1
 X = X.reshape((1, 1, 6, 8))
 Y = Y.reshape((1, 1, 6, 7))
+lr = 3e-2  # Learning rate

 for i in range(10):
     Y_hat = conv2d(X)